elastic-rs/elastic/README.md

 ## Alternatives

+[elastic.co](https://www.elastic.co) [released](https://www.elastic.co/blog/rust-client-for-elasticsearch-alpha-release) an official client, [elasticsearch](https://github.com/elastic/elasticsearch-rs).
+Although it is still in an alpha stage (as of 2020-02-10), it is very comprehensive and generates most of its code from the official REST API specifications.

-If you'd like to use a strongly-typed Query DSL builder see [`rs-es`](https://github.com/benashford/rs-es).
+Additionally, if you'd like to use a strongly-typed Query DSL builder see [`rs-es`](https://github.com/benashford/rs-es).
 This client does the hard work of providing an idiomatic Rust API for interacting with Elasticsearch.
 It has the advantage of letting you know your queries will parse at compile-time instead of runtime.

 ## Goals